 If a personal vehicle is used, mileage reimbursement shall not exceed the current allowable rate per mile as set by the Internal Revenue Service.
 When using a personal vehicle, recording of the beginning and ending odometer readings is recommended, but not required.
-The reimbursement will be allowed from the employee's regular workplace unless leaving from personal residence causes the trip to be shorter in distance.
+When an employee uses a personal vehicle to attend an offsite event in Bloomington-Normal, mileage is allowed from the employee's residence less the distance from the employee's residence to the employee's regular workplace.
+(Ex.
+If an employee lives 5 miles from the library and attends an event 7 miles from their residence, the employee would be reimbursed for 2 miles.)
+When an employee uses a personal vehicle to attend an offsite event outside of Bloomington-Normal, the reimbursement will be allowed from the employee's regular workplace unless leaving from personal residence causes the trip to be shorter in distance.
 If using a personal vehicle, the vehicle must be insured by the minimum required in the Illinois Vehicle Code, and the Bloomington Public Library Travel Reimbursement Form must be completed after the travel has occurred and returned to the Business Manager for reimbursement.
 Tolls and reasonable parking fees are also reimbursable.
 However, the Library will not reimburse employees for expenses not necessary for business purposes, such as:

 - Parking tickets.

 - Vehicle repairs and maintenance.

 - Fines for moving violations.

-• Vehicle towing charges.
+- Vehicle towing charges.